grafana/grafana/docs/sources/alerting/notifications.md

 When this option is checked additional notifications (reminders) will be sent for triggered alerts.
 You can specify how often reminders should be sent using number of seconds (s), minutes (m) or hours (h), for example `30s`, `3m`, `5m` or `1h` etc.

 **Important:** Alert reminders are sent after rules are evaluated.
-Therefore a reminder can never be sent earlier than a configured [alert rule evaluation interval](/alerting/rules/#name-evaluation-interval).
+Therefore a reminder can never be sent more frequently than a configured [alert rule evaluation interval](/alerting/rules/#name-evaluation-interval).

 These examples show how often and when reminders are sent for a triggered alert.